cardano-foundation/CIPs/CIP-????/README.md

 Note: While Cardano simple scripts do not use a datum, they may also suffer from this limitation.

 ### Problem 2: Wrong/Missing Datums Result in Permanently Locked Script UTxOs
 When a script's UTxO is missing a datum or has the wrong datum, the plutus spending script is unable to parse the datum attached to the UTxO and is therefore guaranteed to fail.
 This results in permanently locked UTxOs at the script's address.
 In order to help prevent accidental locking of script UTxOs, proxies are generally used.
 The idea is for users to send their funds to this proxy first.
-The proxy then attaches the required datum for the users and pass the funds onto the desired script address.
+The proxy then attaches the required datum for the users and passes the funds onto the desired script address.
 However, it is very difficult to use such proxies in a decentralized way.
 In short, by being forced to use proxies, the Dapp loses some of its decentralization.

 Further, there are a number of use cases where a datum is not needed for the Dapp to function.
 In these situations, a dummy datum is still required just to prevent locking.